LuMarans30/charter/README.md

 # charter

 A charter builder that creates a project charter based on a json file written in a specific way.
+(Made for a school project)

 ## Example:
 ```json